 In March, 2015, the Company entered into a Securities Purchase Agreement with certain accredited investors for the sale of 5,000,000 units at a purchase price of \$0.20 per unit, for a total purchase price of approximately \$950,000, net of finders' fee and offering expenses of approximately \$50,000.
-Each unit consisting of (i) one share of the Company's Common Stock, (ii) one Series A warrant to purchase one share of common stock, (iii) one Series B warrant to purchase one share of common stock, (iv) one Series C warrant to purchase one share of common stock, (v) one Series D warrant to purchase one share of common stock, and (vi) one Series E warrant to purchase one share of common stock, (iii) one Series A, B, C, D and E warrants are hereby collectively referred to as the "March 2015 Warrants").
+Each unit consisting of (i) one share of the Company's Common Stock, (ii) one Series A warrant to purchase one share of common stock, (iii) one Series B warrant to purchase one share of common stock, (iv) one Series C warrant to purchase one share of common stock, (iv) one Series C warrant to purchase one share of common stock, (i) one Series A, B, C, D and E warrants are hereby collectively referred to as the "March 2015 Warrants").
 The March 2015 Warrants have substantially the same terms as the January 2015 Warrants.